DISCLAIMER: Stupidity presents an elusive threat throughout history, often impossible to overcome.

 Measuring Stupidity

 Humans often struggle to measure abstract concepts directly.
 For example, while gauging the height of a distant mountain at a glance is difficult, comparing two mountains side by side is easy.
-This analogy applies to stupidity: direct measurement may be elusive, but comparisons can yield insights.
+This analogy applies to stupidity: direct measurement may be elusive, but comparisons—albeit imperfect—can yield useful, actionable insights.

 We may not be able to determine absolute wisdom or total stupidity, but we do ponder both in everyday life—albeit haphazardly.